Can You Tell If Someone Has Muted You on Snapchat?

 Muting a user in Snapchat is simple:

 - Open Snapchat and navigate to a post of the person you want to mute.

 - Select the three-bar icon in the upper left of the post page to access the menu.

 - Select “Do Not Disturb”.

 You will still be able to view and interact with the person on Snapchat but you won’t be alerted every time they update.
-The over sharer will not be notified and will not know you have muted them which should save any awkwardness.
+The over-sharer will not be notified and will not know you have muted them which should save any awkwardness.

 Can you tell if someone has blocked you on Snapchat?

-Blocking in Snapchat is different to muting.
+Blocking in Snapchat is different than muting.
 It is more permanent and stops you interacting with the person completely.
 It is also more visible to the blocked party too if they know what to look for.